 Day 10: - Gokyo Lake explore around

-Spend a day in Gokyo strolling around the lakes and hiking up to some of the mountain viewpoints nearby.
-Start your trek in morning and get to steep climb of about 30min to reach the top with its traditional prayer flags.
+Spend a day in Gokyo, strolling around the lakes and hiking up to some of the mountain viewpoints nearby.
+Start your trek in the morning and get to steep climb of about 30min to reach the top with its traditional prayer flags.
 View the Ngozumpa glacier, the biggest glacier of Nepal.
-Definitely, we would not miss the chance to observe the fourth lake (Thonak Tsho) and fifth lake (Ngozuma Tsho).
+We would not miss the chance to observe the fourth lake (Thonak Tsho) and the fifth lake (Ngozuma Tsho).
 From where you will have a magnificent view of highest peaks, from the west to east are Cho you (8,153m), Gyachung Kang (7,922m), Everest ( 8848m), Lhotse (8,501m) and further way Makalu.

 Day 11: - Trekking down to Thangnak (4700m/15420ft): walking hours: 5 hours